 Despite what gets added on, a cruise fare actually includes quite a lot.
 Here is what you can expect on every major cruise line:

 Accommodation.
-Your cabin for the duration of the voyage, including daily housekeeping and turndown service.
-(Note: several major lines including Royal Caribbean, Carnival, and Norwegian have reduced standard cabin service to once daily, with twice-daily service reserved for suites.)
+Your cabin for the duration of the voyage, including daily housekeeping.
+Note: several major lines including (https://www.gocruisetravel.com/en/guides/undefined) (GoCruiseTravel Perk Score: 45/100), (https://www.gocruisetravel.com/en/guides/undefined) (GoCruiseTravel Perk Score: 42/100), and (https://www.gocruisetravel.com/en/guides/undefined) (GoCruiseTravel Perk Score: 52/100) have reduced standard cabin service to once daily, with twice-daily turndown reserved for suites.

 Most meals.
-The main dining room, buffet, room service (usually), and several casual dining venues are all included.
-On a 7-night cruise, that is roughly 30+ meals covered — breakfast, lunch, dinner, and snacks.
-The quality in the main dining room on most ships is comparable to a solid mid-range restaurant on land.
+The main dining room, buffet, room service (usually), and several casual venues.
+On a 7-night cruise that is roughly 30+ meals — breakfast, lunch, dinner, snacks.
+Quality in the main dining room on most ships is comparable to a solid mid-range restaurant on land.

 Entertainment.
-Broadway-caliber shows, live music, comedy acts, poolside movies, and other performances are included.
+Broadway-caliber shows, live music, comedy acts, poolside movies.
 Some ships have ice shows, aqua shows, or circus performances at no extra charge.

 Fitness and pools.
-The gym, swimming pools, hot tubs, jogging track, and sports courts are all included.
+The gym, pools, hot tubs, jogging track, sports courts.
 Basic fitness classes are usually free, though specialty classes (spin, yoga with a view) may carry a small fee.

 Transportation between ports.
-This is the hidden value of cruising.
-Your ship takes you from destination to destination while you sleep.
-No flights, no rental cars, no train tickets.
+This is the hidden value.
+Your ship moves you from destination to destination while you sleep.
+No flights, no rental cars, no train tickets, no checking in and out of hotels.

 Here is where the sticker shock can hit if you are not prepared.
 These are the most common add-on costs on mainstream and premium cruise lines.